KrishnaDN/weakly-supervised-genre-classification-in-videos/README.md

 for example $ python playlist_downloader.py Fighting https://www.youtube.com/playlist?list=PLOJ49z5vFzH_vOtscrRR58zwR2s_G-Ro3

 2. frame_extraction.py extract frames and audio for all the videos which we have downloaded for each genre.
 The code uses parallal processing to speed up the frame extracion process.
+We extract 1 frames per second because of the
-This code assumes all the downloaded videos are present in 'download_folder' folder
-We use ffmpeg to extract the image   and audio.
-We use multiprocessing toolkit for parallal processing
+This code assumes all the downloaded videos are present in 'download_folder' folder We use ffmpeg to extract the image   and audio.
+We use multiprocessing toolkit for parallal processing After we run  frame_extraction.py we get frames for every video in every genre in the folder genre and it creats a file 'file_list.txt' which will have paths of all the images extracted.